custom-components/pyscript/docs/reference.rst

 ``@state_trigger`` takes a single string ``str_expr`` that contains any expression based on one or more state variables, and evaluates to ``True`` or ``False`` (or non-zero or zero).
 Whenever the state variables mentioned in the expression change, the expression is evaluated and the trigger occurs if it evaluates to ``True`` (or non-zero).
-For each state variable, eg: ``domain.name``, the prior value if also available to the expression as ``domain.name.old`` in case you want to condition the trigger on the prior value too.
+For each state variable, eg: ``domain.name``, the prior value is also available to the expression as ``domain.name.old`` in case you want to condition the trigger on the prior value too.

-Note that all state variables have string values.
+All state variables in HASS have string values.
 So you’ll have to do comparisons against string values or cast the variable to an integer or float.
 These two examples are essentially equivalent (note the use of single quotes inside the outer double quotes):